arun-madhavan-013/xdialtester/README.md

 ./xdialtester --enable-apps=YouTube,Netflix --enable-debug
 ```

-4. Run the mobile application to test the casting functionality
+4. Launch the Second screen mobile application to test the casting functionality on First screen.